How to Get out of Debt

 - Are there accounts above 50% of their credit limit

 - Do you have any debts that are close to being paid off?

 - Which debts have the highest annual fees?

 Start working on those high-interest credit card debts first.
 Call your creditors and negotiate lower interest rates or move your balances to less expensive credit cards.
 Accounts that are above 50% of the available line of credit can harm your credit score; pay off or move some of the balance to a different card.
 If you have a credit card debt that is too large to handle, consider taking out a personal loan from your bank for the amount.
 Your bank can probably give you a much lower rate and a more lenient payment schedule.

 After taking control of your credit card and small debts, take a look at your major loans.
 Would it make sense to refinance your mortgage?
 Could you consolidate some of your other debts into the loan?
 What about cashing out some home equity to pay off a high-interest debt?

 Now that you have lowered your rates and refinanced your loans, create a payment schedule and a monthly budget.
 See exactly how much you can afford to pay each month by subtracting your expenses from your monthly income.
 Divide the remaining amount between the accounts, paying the most to the debts with the shortest terms and highest interest rates.

 Create a payment calendar with the due dates and the payment amounts you just calculated for each bill.
-Sign up for automatic bill payment through your bank or register for on-line payments to keep you on schedule.
-To continue to keep your credit on track, register for Credit Monitoring online and you’ll receive quarterly credit reports, credit alert emails and trending charts that outline how much your credit improves over time.
+Sign up for automatic bill payment through your bank or register for online payments to keep you on schedule.
+To continue to keep your credit on track, register for Credit Monitoring online and you’ll receive quarterly credit reports, credit alert emails and trend charts that outline how much your credit improves over time.